joergen7/cre/README.md

 The notion of reduction n does not appear directly in the reduction relation anymore (we use it only in a side condition to identify redexes in `E-send`).
 This reflects the fact that the notion of reduction is applied by the worker and, thus, never explicitly appears in the way reduction is performed in the client.

-In real applications, we let the client perform some reductions and defer only the "number crunching" to the CRE.
+In real programming languages, we also need the client perform some reductions and try to defer only the expensive tasks to the CRE.
 In this example, however, we have the CRE do *all* reductions.

 ### A CRE Application from the Reduction Semantics